Miramar Air Show: History

 Prior to 1998, the Miramar installation was operated by the U.S. Navy as Naval Air Station Miramar, and the Navy produced the Miramar Air Show.
 The Marine Corps aircraft squadrons based in the region at that time, and since shortly after WWII, were located at Marine Corps Air Station Tustin and Marine Corps Air Station El Toro in Orange County, where the Marines had produced their own annual air show since 1950.

 In 1993, the Base Realignment and Closure Commission announced that MCAS El Toro and MCAS Tustin would be closed and the Miramar facility transferred to the Marine Corps.
 The final Marine Corps air show at El Toro was held in 1997, drawing two million visitors; the final Navy-produced Miramar Air Show was held later the same year.
 In 1998, the Marine Corps took over production of the show at Miramar.

+The 2011 show was the 56th edition of the event, and celebrated the 100th anniversary of naval aviation.

 The 2013 edition of the show was cancelled the day before it was scheduled to begin as a result of federal budget battles.
 The full three-day show resumed in 2014.

 The 2020 and 2021 Air Shows were canceled due to public health concerns associated with the COVID-19 outbreak.